The way of God is counterintuitive. When life speeds up he says, "slow down."

 Silence . . . solitude . . . talking with God . . . strength.

 This is not a new lesson, but it is a lesson that is hard to practice.
-When life moves fast, being still flies in the face of reason.
-These last few weeks (Shannan would say "months"), have been busy for us.
+When life gets busy, being still flies in the face of reason.
+These last few weeks (Shannan might say "months"), have been busy for us.
 The day begins and everything inside of me is yelling, "You've got a lot on your plate.
 You've got to get going.
 Hurry."

 I need to reject that voice.
 Why?
 Because when I ignore the cries to hurry, I become a little more whole.

-Today's devotional thought is "re-post" from a couple of years back.
-When I first sent it out, Anita offered this comment:
+I shared this message a few years back.
+When I did, Anita offered this comment:

 This posting recalls to mind businessman William Longstaff and his poem "Take Time to be Holy" that was re-purposed into a song.
 Take time, meaning make time, to be quiet with Jesus . . . often.
 When I plan it into my day I am affirmed through a deepened friendship.
 When I am remiss in our meetings I note I am a Swiss cheese version of the Godchild I wish I could be.